ssolbak/medium-node-apps/README.md

 Depends on the size of your app.
 If its small, just make a couple controllers/services.
 This comes with some complexity so there are tradeoffs.

  - Is it a simple app?
+Is all your logic client side?
  - Whats the Is it primarily data entry?
 Read only?

 Not every app is the same.
-What are you familiar with.
+What are you familiar with as a team is often the best architecture.

 ## Decisions